Israel says two Americans held hostage by Hamas, a mother and daughter, have been released

 The lack of medical supplies and water are making it difficult to treat the mass of victims from the Israeli strikes, he said.

-The deal to get aid into Gaza through the territory’s only entry point not controlled by Israel remained fragile.
-Israel said the supplies could only go to civilians and that it would “thwart” any diversions by Hamas.
-It was unclear if fuel for the hospital generators would be allowed to enter.

-The Palestine Red Crescent Society said it had received a threat from the Israeli military to bomb Al-Quds Hospital and has demanded the hospital’s immediate evacuation.
-The Gaza City hospital has more than 400 patients and thousands who of displaced civilians who sought refuge on its grounds, it said.
+The Palestine Red Crescent Society said it had received a threat from the Israeli military to bomb Al-Quds Hospital.
+It said Israel has demanded the immediate evacuation of the Gaza City hospital, which has more than 400 patients and thousands of displaced civilians who sought refuge on its grounds, it said.

+Palestinians in Gaza reported heavy airstrikes in Khan Younis, a town in the territory’s south that is home to a squalid tent camp for displaced people.
+Ambulances carrying men, women and children streamed into the local Nasser Hospital.

+Late Thursday, an Israeli airstrike hit a Greek Orthodox church in Gaza City housing displaced Palestinians.
+Gaza’s Health Ministry said 16 Palestinian Christians were killed.
+Former U.S. Rep. Justin Amash, a Libertarian from Michigan, said several of his relatives were among the dead.
+The military said it had targeted a Hamas command center nearby, causing damage to a church wall.

-Work continued Friday to repair the road at the Rafah border between Egypt and Gaza that had been damaged in airstrikes.
-Trucks unloaded gravel, and bulldozers and other equipment was used to fill in large craters.
+Work continued Friday to repair the road at the Rafah crossing with Egypt, Gaza’s only entry point not controlled by Israel.
+Trucks unloaded gravel, and bulldozers and other equipment were used to fill in large craters.

-A U.S. official who spoke on condition of anonymity to discuss a rapidly changing situation said aid had been delayed because of ongoing road repairs, and that it was expected to move across the border Saturday.
-More than 200 trucks and some 3,000 tons of aid were positioned near the crossing.
+But there also appeared to still be differences over the manner of delivering aid.
 U.N.
-Secretary-General Antonio Guterres visited the crossing Friday and appealed for the quick movement of aid into Gaza, calling it “the difference between life and death.”
+Secretary-General Antonio Guterres was working with Egypt, Israel, the U.S. and others to overcome the “impasse” preventing the trucks from entering, U.N. deputy spokesman Farhan Haq told reporters Friday.

+Guterres wants to ensure “meaningful” numbers of trucks cross daily, that inspection of truck cargo is “expedited” and that U.N. authorities have fuel to distribute the supplies within Gaza.

 Lebanon’s Hezbollah militant group, which has a massive arsenal of long-range rockets, has traded fire with Israel along the border on a near-daily basis and hinted it might join the war if Israel seeks to annihilate Hamas.
 Iran supports both armed groups.